vibbits/gentle-hands-on-python/src/05_Collections.md

 ## Chapter Review
 In this chapter you learned how to store multiple values into an ordered, mutable collection called a `list`.
-You learned how to access individual values, ranges (or slices) of values, sort lists, and check for value membership in a list.
+You learned how to access individual values and slices of values.
+You also learned how to sort lists and check for membership in a list.

 ## Review Questions

-1. What are collections used for?
+1. What are lists used for?
 <details>
     <summary>Answer</summary>
     To collect values together.
 </details>

-2. What does it mean for a collection to be mutable?
+2. What does it mean for a list to be mutable?
 <details>
     <summary>Answer</summary>
     A value can be changed after creation.
 The assignment operator (`=`) works.
 </details>

-3. Is a string (`str`) a collection?
+3. Is a string (`str`) like a list?
 <details>
   <summary>Answer</summary>
   Yes.
 In the sense that strings can be indexed and sliced.
 They're collections